Close

 How To Prepare

 Melt the butter in a large saucepan and add onions plus celery.
-Sautee the veggie until they turn tender.
+Sautee the veggies until they turn tender.
 Add water to the potatoes and stir until the liquid is close to a boil.
-The potatoes need to turn tender too.
-Divide the cheese into smaller slices and top the soup with it and bring it to a melt.
-Mix milk and flour until thoroughly dissolved in another bowl and pour the resulting mix in the potato soup.
+The potatoes need to turn tender, too.
+Divide the cheese into smaller slices top the soup with it, and bring it to a melt.
+Mix milk and flour until thoroughly dissolved in another bowl and pour the resulting mix into the potato soup.
 Cook for roughly 5 minutes until the texture turns creamy yet consistent.
 Use parsley as a garnish and serve warm.

 Time Required